Why Recognizing Overpowering Masculine Energy Matters

 Recognizing these signs is the gateway back to your magnetic presence.
 Below is a usable checklist to help you notice masculine overdrive.

 The quality of emotional communication explains nearly half of relationship satisfaction variance (SAGE Journals study).
-Feminine‑energy communication also boosts female social‑bonding brain activity by 23% (PMC study).
+Feminine‑energy communication is also associated with increased social‑bonding brain activity (PMC study).

 Think of the 5‑Step Energy Rebalance Framework as a reminder to practice presence.
 Today, notice one moment you want to fix, and pause before acting.

 Alura's private companion offers a gentle mirror and daily practices for this exact work.
 If this landed, Alura was made for that—pattern recognition, a daily practice, and a soft homecoming.
-Free to start on iPhone: http://askalura.com/download
+Download on iPhone: http://askalura.com/download